sahildiwan/sahildiwan.github.com/_posts/2014-07-17-make-this-blog-using-jekyll-deployed-on-github-pages.markdown

 Lastly, edit the `.gitignore` file and add `.DS_Store` below `_site`.
 You don't have to, but please just do it.

-`3.)` Adding the static front-end files to add styles
+`3.)` Adding static front-end files

+Now we need to add the HMLT, CSS, and JavaScript files used for this blog site.

+First, remove the folder called `_includes`, you won't need it.

+Next,

 [1]: http://jekyllrb.com/
 [2]: https://pages.github.com/